 Craftsmen include Hilario Mendevil, Santiago Rojas, Maximiliana Palomino & Edilberto Merida.
-It is believed that this are was also the artists' district even during Inca times, with the streets filled with the best gold- and silver- smiths, potters, painters, and carvers from throughout the Inca empire.
-San Blas church, founded in 1562, is of simple adobe construction but it contains and extraordinary wood pulpit carved from a single massive tree trunk.
+It is believed that this are was also the artists' district even during Inca times, with the streets filled with the best gold- and silversmiths, potters, painters, and carvers from throughout the Inca empire.
+San

+Blas church, founded in 1562, is of simple adobe construction but it contains and extraordinary wood pulpit carved from a single massive tree trunk.
 At the top stands Saint Paul, his foot resting in a human skill, believed to belong to the craftsman who made the pulpit.
 The area above the fountain to the northeast of the plaza is a good place to take advantage of the view out over Cusco and the red tiled rooftops.
-On Saturdays there is a handicraft market in the square. tiled rooftops.
 On Saturdays there is a handicraft market in the square.

-the Plaza was known as the Huacaypata (the Place of Tears or the Weeping Square) and was the place of ceremonies and military parades.
+The Plaza de Armas (main square) was the center of Inca Cusco, and still today, remains at the heart of modern Cusco.
+During Inca times the Plaza was known as the Huacaypata (the Place of Tears or the Weeping Square) and was the place of ceremonies and military parades.
 It has been said that when the Inca conquered new lands they would bring back some of the soil to be mixed with the soil of Huacaypata, as a symbolic gesture to incorporate the newly gained territories in the Inca empire.
 The Plaza was once flanked with Inca palaces.
 The remains of the ancient walls of Inca Pachacutec's palace can still be seen on the north-west side of the square (inside the Roma Restaurant close to the corner of the Plaza and Calle Plateros.
 The northern and western sides of the Plaza are now lined with arcades with shops and travel agencies.
 There are many restaurants, bars and coffee shops with beautifully carved wooden balconies overlooking the Plaza - a great place to relax and enjoy the view.
 The Plaza's north-eastern edge is dominated by the Cathedral which is flanked on the right-hand side by the El Triunfo church.